-The Program Coordinator for testing may help you schedule your HiSET test.
+The Education Specialist for testing will help you schedule your HiSET test.

 If you fail any of the HiSET subset tests, you will be advised to continue with the courses at AE Program.

 Behavior

 The student is responsible for his/her own behavior in the AE building and learning in the classroom.
 It is the AE faculty's' responsibility to ensure that the classroom environment is conducive to student learning.